Memphis Area Transit Authority: Paratransit

-MATAplus is a shared ride paratransit service designed to meet the transportation needs of persons with disabilities in the Memphis service area.
+MATAplus is a paratransit service designed to meet the transportation needs of people with disabilities in Memphis.
 The service covers the same area as the MATA bus system with hours of operation being determined by the nearest bus route.
-The service area extends three-fourths (3/4) of a mile beyond the fixed-routes, which means that anywhere beyond the area mentioned cannot qualify for MATAplus services.
-Two types of services are offered through MATAplus: Advance/Demand Response, which allows riders to book reservations in advance, and a subscription service that allows riders to use the service to take them to their destination and back.
+The service area extends 3/4 mi beyond the fixed routes.
+Two types of services are offered through MATAplus: Advance/Demand Response, which allows riders to book reservations in advance, and a subscription service that allows riders to schedule recurring trips that happen multiple times per week.